 Complaints & Refunds

-Should you or your group have any complaint about the trek you must make it officially known to Mont Blanc Treks Limited in writing within 28 days of the end of the holiday.
+Should you or your group have any complaint about the trek you must make it officially known in writing to Mont Blanc Treks Limited within 28 days of the end of the holiday.
 No refund or compensation will be made or given for any unused hotel accommodation or any other unused service on the tour.
-If a significant proportion of the contracted services is not or cannot be provided you may accept an alternative itinerary or be refunded for the missing service on your return.
+If a significant proportion of the contracted services is not or cannot be provided you may be asked to accept an alternative itinerary or be refunded for the missing service on your return.
 The Company’s representatives other than the directors are not entitled to promise refunds for any reason and Mont Blanc Treks Limited will not be bound by any such promise.

 If, despite our best efforts and having followed the above procedure for reporting and resolving your complaint, you feel that it has not been satisfactorily settled, we recommend that it is referred for arbitration under the ABTOT Travel Industry Arbitration Service.
 An Independent Arbitrator will review the documents relating to any complaint and deliver a binding decision to bring the matter to a close.